Building your site’s custom CTR curve

 Getting this data is easy thanks to the Sheets add-on, which has a date filter option.
 However, since Search Console only stores this data for 90 days, the “Before” dataset should be saved prior to making changes to the site.
 Then after allowing Google time to index the changes, the “After” dataset can be composed of up to three months of user-data.

 The site’s improved SERP appearance should lead to a visible increase in CTR across all Positions.
-The rational is simple: more people who register an Impression will click through to the page.
+The rationale is simple: more people who register an Impression will click through to the page.
 If only changing certain pages, it’s best to focus on those by filtering the data when making the API request.
 That way you are minimizing the amount of noise in the results.

 Summary

 In an attempt to find meaningful insights from Google Search Console’s CTR data, we have walked through a high-level analysis in Excel.
 We began by gathering data using the Search Console API and calculating a simple CTR curve.
-We used this curve to determine residuals, which were leveraged to contrast the best and worst performing pages in terms of CTR.
+We used this curve to determine residuals, which were leveraged to contrast the best and worst-performing pages in terms of CTR.
 Then we discretized the Position data and calculated the average CTR for each Position, including the standard deviation as an error measure for each Position.
 Finally, we applied a dampening factor to convert CTRs for the top 10 Positions from Clicks / Impression to Clicks / Search.